-The University of Cincinnati “offers students a balance of educational excellence and real-world experience” on an expansive campus comprised of twelve separate colleges.
+The University of Cincinnati “offers students a balance of educational excellence and real-world experience” on an expansive campus comprised of eleven separate colleges and two regional campuses.
 Students agree it’s “a large school with many great programs and infinite opportunities that still retains the feeling of a small university.”
 Many have praise for the “cooperative education program that gives students a real edge in the job market” by allowing them the opportunity to pursue competitive internships while enrolled.
 Students also feel confident that “UC provides excellent opportunities outside of the classroom to make me successful post-graduation.”

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.